ohcnivek/unfortunately-my-thoughts/content/blog/going-past-failure/index.md

 Trying to convince myself or reminding myself about why the problem matters to me helps a lot in 'giving up' aka looking at the problem from a different perspective.
 Now, for some situations like the sesame oil it might feel a little silly to try and make yourself feel convicted about that.
 But then at the end of the day, if you're really taking the time & effort to think about this stuff, you clearly care enough.

-So yea, why do you care about ***x***?
-Then take that conviction and run with it.
+So yea, why do you really care about ***x***?
+Take your answer & run with it.
 At least that's what I've done.

-This feels a little long now.
-But yea.
-I guess sometimes the best we can do to find what we are looking for is to step away (whatever that means).
-Somehow, stepping back offers us an undeniable clarity that allows us to step out of the box that we unreasonably force ourselves into.
+Te best we can do to find what we are looking for sometimes is to step away (whatever that means to you / in the situation).
+Somehow, stepping back offers an undeniable clarity that allows us to step out of the box that we unreasonably force ourselves into.
 I wonder why we do that.

 Here's to looking at the bigger picture, and to hopefully finding the sesame oil of our lives!